 4. Introduction to User Experience Design

 Trying to figure out if UX is right for you?
 One of the best beginner UX design courses out there is through the Georgia Institute of Technology.
 About 1,868 people took the course through Coursera and gave it an average of 4.5 out of 5 stars.
 The school estimates the class takes about seven hours to complete over five weeks.
 It covers the basics, such as requirement gathering and presentation.

 As your skills progress, you may want to dig into more specific UX design courses.
 For instance, Web Design: Wireframes to Prototypes offered by the California Institute of Arts.
 Enrollment is currently free, and the course has a 4.9 out of 5-star rating.
-The class discusses responsive web design, web typography, basic coding and how to use data to create wireframes and mockups.
+Additionally, the class discusses responsive web design, web typography, basic coding and how to use data to create wireframes and mockups.
 It takes about 25 hours in total to complete.

 CareerFoundry offers a full UX design program you complete in under 10 months.
 The lessons are online and flexible, so you don’t have to take time off your current job.
 You’ll receive expert mentorships and the chance to build a portfolio.
 Plus, their graduates work at places such as PayPal, Facebook, Visa and Netflix.
 The cost of the course depends upon your method of payment.
 A one-time fee of $6555 covers it all.
 You can choose to pay $1400 upfront and $550 for 10 months.

 A big part of UX design is figuring out how consumers think.
 This Udemy course covers basics for beginners with a specific look at the behavior and psychology of users.
 The class features more than five hours of on-demand video, unique articles and a certificate of completion.
 The regular price is $99.99, but the course goes on sale regularly for under $15.
 Discover how the mind works, common mistakes and how to improve digital products by applying UX design methods.

 10. Learnux.io: Usability Course